Kirillzy/Kirillzy/README.md

 - Hi, I’m Kirillzy
-- I'm interested in Computer Science and programming
+- I'm interested in Computer Science and have started a degree for it
-- Currently learning Python and hope to make some projects that I can share
+- Currently learning Python/C/C++ and hope to make some projects that I can share
 - How to reach me: Kirillzy.09@gmail.com

 <!---